RomainMarcazzan/medical-awp/progress.md

   - Run `wails build`.
   - This will create an executable in the `build/bin` directory.
 - [ ] **Test the Standalone Build:**
-  - Run the executable on a Windows machine (ideally one that didn't have the dev environment).
+  - Run the executable on a Windows machine (ideally one that didn\'t have the dev environment).
   - Ensure Ollama (and its models) are set up on the test machine as a prerequisite.
 - [ ] **(Optional) Create an Installer:**
   - Consider using a tool like NSIS or Inno Setup to create an installer for easier distribution.